Master of Science in Pathology Laboratory Sciences

 2.)
 The second year focuses on research in the lab.
 You will cover the following:

 3.)
-Clinical laboratory rotations start in the first year, and you will be exposed to the following techniques:
+Laboratory rotations start in the first year, and you have the opportunity to learn the following techniques:

 4.)
 You will have the opportunity to:

-Learning Goals and Outcomes of the Master’s Program
+Learning Goals & Outcomes of the Master’s Program

 Upon completion of our Master of Science Program students will be able to: